Majramos/awesome/README.md

 *   [fastapi/fastapi](https://github.com/fastapi/fastapi) - FastAPI framework, high performance, easy to learn, fast to code, ready for production
 *   [geopandas/geopandas](https://github.com/geopandas/geopandas) - Python tools for geographic data
 *   [pyproj4/pyproj](https://github.com/pyproj4/pyproj) - Python interface to PROJ (cartographic projections and coordinate transformations library)
-*   [django-crispy-forms/django-crispy-forms](https://github.com/django-crispy-forms/django-crispy-forms) - The best way to have DRY Django forms.
-The app provides a tag and filter that lets you quickly render forms in a div format while providing an enormous amount of capability to configure and control the rendered HTML.

 ## Go